jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * Understand how to configure and display basic network settings for the two major Linux distribution families
 * Understand how to use basic network troubleshooting tools
 * Understand how to configure and deploy major webserver platforms for Linux and BSD
-* Compare and contrast two major opensource webservers and be able to discuss their uses in industry
+* Compare and contrast major opensource webservers and be able to discuss their uses in industry
 * Understand how to install, manage, and configure basic major SQL and NOSQL databases

 ## Outcomes